The Owl (Bicheno) Finch

 Owl Finch, Owl-faced Finch, Bicheno Finch, Bicheno's Finch, Double-bar Finch, Double-barred Finch

-• P. b. bichenovii: White-rumped Owl, Banded Finch
+• T. b. bichenovii: White-rumped Owl, Ringed Finch, Banded Finch

-• P. b. annulosa: Black-rumped Owl, Black-ringed Finch, Ringed Finch
+• T. b. annulosa: Black-rumped Owl, Black-ringed Finch, Black-winged Finch

 Origin